|

 ABSTRACT

-a French Guyana river.
-Testes were histologically and ultrastructurally
+French Guyana river.
+Testes were histologically and ultrastructurally analysed.

-analysed.
 Leydig cells were always present in large numbers.
-In mature or
+In mature or almost mature

-almost mature testes, they were characterized by a large spherical nucleus
+testes, they were characterized by a large spherical nucleus and an extensively

-and an extensively developed smooth endoplasmic reticulum (SER) composed of
+developed smooth endoplasmic reticulum (SER) composed of very narrow tightly

-changes would reflect different phases throughout a metabolic cycle in
+different phases throughout a metabolic cycle in relation to spermatogenesis.

 REFERENCES